 Hébrard decided to build imposing facades on buildings, something that had been missing from the pre-fire architecture of the city.

 Square plays an essential role in city life

-The French architect intended to create another monumental space, the Civic Square, where the administrative center of the city would be, but during its construction, ruins of the Roman Agora was unearthed, which led to the architect’s plans remaining unfinished.
+The French architect intended to create another monumental space, the Civic Square, where the administrative center of the city would be located, but during construction, ruins of the Roman Agora were unearthed, leading to the architect’s plans remaining incomplete.

 Despite the fact that Hébrard’s plans were never fully implemented, with Aristotelous Square being built to a more modest scale compared to its rather extravagant original ideas, it is still Greece’s most recognizable square.

 It is a striking symbol of the city and plays an important role in the country’s cultural and political life.